codsen/codsen/packages/string-collapse-white-space/README.md

   trimnbsp: false, // non-breaking spaces are trimmed too
   recogniseHTML: true, // collapses whitespace around HTML brackets
   removeEmptyLines: false, // if line trim()'s to an empty string, it's removed
-  returnRangesOnly: false // if on, only ranges array is returned }
+  returnRangesOnly: false, // if on, only ranges array is returned
+  limitConsecutiveEmptyLinesTo: 0 // zero lines are allowed (if opts.removeEmptyLines is on) }
 ```